Nagasaki45/IDMT-final/README.md

 ## What?

-The Schleikess ("suspenders" in Yiddish) are my final project to the Interactive Digital Multimedia Techniques (ESC742P) module, Media and Arts Technology, Queen Mary University of London.
+The Schleikess ("suspenders" in Yiddish) are my final project to the Interactive Digital Multimedia Techniques (ECS742P) module.
+My conference paper for the Research Methods (ECS719P) module is based on the same project.
+Both were developed in the Media and Arts Technology program, Queen Mary University of London.

 ## The concept